-At the rest camp, there were a range of accommodation choices from camping and rondavels to self catering lodges, along with a restaurant and a variety of different hiking trails.
+At the rest camp, there was a range of accommodation choices from camping and rondavels to self-catering lodges, along with a restaurant and a variety of different hiking trails.
 The hiking trails are free and range with their distances.
 The rangers can explain what’s what and help you decide where you wanted to go based on distance, time and difficulty.

 After signing the log book and deciding which trail we would take, we went off by foot to the Hippo pools.
 So much excitement with any wild animal we saw, Jacob was fairly keen to be up close but I was still quite wary and had no desire to have to run if need be so I stayed back, quite back and assessed from afar 😉